HectorPulido/Imitation-learning-in-unity/README.md

 	{
 		//It's important to add information to the medition object m
-		//This part of the code is runned many times m.outputs.AddRange(y); // Adding y array to the output count m.inputs.AddRange(x); // Adding x array to the output count }
+		//This part of the code is runned many times

+		m.outputs.AddRange(y); // Adding y array to the output count m.inputs.AddRange(x); // Adding x array to the output count }

 	protected override void MeditionEnd(Medition m)
 	{
-		// here the medition is over, so is important to decide what to do with the information eg. train the neural network
-		//This part of the code is runned once, when the medition count is over Debug.Log("Please wait, training...");
+		// This part of the code is runned once, when the medition count is over
+		// so is important to decide what to do with the information
+		// eg. train the neural network

 		brain.Learn(input, output);      //<- this is a good place to train the brain

-		//AMAZINGSTUFF
-		Debug.Log("Thanks for wait...");
-	}
+		Foo(); //<- you can set BotHandler's property isTraining as false }
 }
 ```